Support Centre

 • installing and using devices outside private places that can detect sounds from within that would not ordinarily be detectable from outside, provided the people in those private places are entitled to privacy (17-A M.R.S. §511(1)(C)); and

-• using in public places electronic equipment to see through people's clothing (17-A M.R.S. §511(1)(D)).
-An affirmative defense is available to 17-A M.R.S. §511(1)(D) where the surveilled person is at least 14 years old and had consented to the surveillance.
+An affirmative defense is available to 17-A M.R.S. §511(1)(D) where the surveilled person is at least 14 years old and consented to the surveillance.

 In 17-A M.R.S. §511, 'private place' means one where a person may reasonably expect to be safe from surveillance, such as dressing rooms and bathrooms (17-A M.R.S. §511(2)).
 A 'private place' within the statute's meaning does not include a closed room where a person engages in the services of a prostitute.
-While that person may subjectively expect privacy, that expectation is not 'reasonable', and recording the activity, therefore, does not violate 17-A M.R.S. §511(1)(B)21.
-In Strong, the court expressly declined, however, to declare that a privacy violation can never be found where the person otherwise entitled to privacy engages in criminal activity22.
+While that person may subjectively expect privacy, that expectation is not 'reasonable,' and recording the activity, therefore, does not violate 17-A M.R.S. §511(1)(B)26.
+In Strong, the court expressly declined, however, to declare that a privacy violation can never be found where the person otherwise entitled to privacy engages in criminal activity27.

 A violation of 17-A M.R.S. §511 is a Class D crime, subject to less than one year of imprisonment or a $2,000 fine (17-A M.R.S. §§1604 and 1704).
+If the perpetrator violates the privacy of a person less than sixteen years old for the purpose of sexual gratification (of the violator or of a third party), then the perpetrator must also register as a sex offender.
+17-A M.R.S. §511(1)(F)); 34-A M.R.S. §14(C-1).

 Revenge Porn

-Another criminal statute, the so-called 'Revenge Porn Act', bars the unauthorized dissemination of videos and other recordings of identifiable people who are nude or engaged in sexual activities (17-A M.R.S. §511-A).
+Another criminal statute, the so-called 'Revenge Porn Act,' bars the unauthorized dissemination of videos and other recordings of identifiable people who are nude or engaged in sexual activities (17-A M.R.S. §511-A).
 Violation of section 511-A is also a Class D crime, subject to less than one year of imprisonment or a $2,000 fine (17-A M.R.S. §§1604 and 1704).

 Interception of Wire and Oral Communications